The Quick Brief

 The two-word phrase is a bigger deal than it sounds.
 When your toddler says "more crackers" for the first time, they're demonstrating something profound: they understand that words can be combined to create new meanings.
 This isn't memorization—it's grammar emerging.
 They're building language from scratch.

-By 21 months, most toddlers are using 50 or more words and beginning to put two words together.
-According to CDC guidelines, they should be pointing to things in books, saying at least two words together, and using gestures beyond just waving and pointing.
+By 21 months, many toddlers are using 50 or more words and beginning to put two words together.
+The CDC's next formal checkpoint is the second birthday: by 24 months, most children point to things in books, say at least two words together, and use gestures beyond waving and pointing.
+At 21 months, plenty of kids are just starting to reach for these—your toddler is on the runway, not behind.

 Socially, you'll notice "parallel play" emerging.
 Your child plays near other kids, but not truly with them.
 They might grab the same toys, imitate each other, and even watch each other intently—but cooperative play is still months away.
 This is developmentally normal.
 They're learning social skills by observation.